j-szulc/html-cleaning-dataset-merged/README.md

 - Google news dataset: https://github.com/geodrome/page-signal,

 which have been all transformed into the same folder structure.
+I also added a version stripped of any HTML tags.

 Note that I do not own any rights to these datasets, I just merged already available, albeit some hard to find, datasets and mirrored them for ease of accessibility.
 All rights belong to their respective owners.